Boilers are vital vessels with multiple industrial and household applications. Their primary function is to generate steam.

 Non-Return Valve Loss

 It is the amount of drop that happens across the non-return valve.
-The boiler must run at a high enough pressure to overcome this and meet the system pressure requirements.
+The boiler must run high enough pressure to overcome this and meet the system pressure requirements.

 Super Heater